 Once you own your inability to control your addiction, you then rely on the prescription (the steps) to outrun the disease (addiction), which the prescription itself says can’t ever really be cured.

-Instead of uncovering and healing the underlying pains at the base of your shame/addiction cycle, you focus solely on how you should respond when faced with specific triggers and temptations.
+Instead of uncovering and healing the underlying pains at the base of your shame/addiction cycle, prescriptions have you focus solely on how to respond when faced with specific triggers and temptations.

 Diseases aren’t obstacles you improve yourself by learning to overcome, right?